 - We have two new team members - Serena and Rebeca - they are AMAZING!

-- Our bolsters, blankets, etc. (pretty much anything containing cotton) are back in stock and they are now made by a GOTS certified organic supplier - ensuring both environmental and social sustainability.
+- Our bolsters, blankets, etc. (pretty much anything containing cotton) are back in stock and they are now made by our independently audited supplier - ensuring both environmental and social sustainability.

 - We received our first shipment of paper wrapped goods, nearly all single-use plastic is phased out of the warehouse.

 - Tom has started pre-school!